subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-project-backlog.md

 - README updated with steps, links to Purview account, and scan schedule.

 **Tasks (numbered)**:
+**Tasks**

+1) 🟥 [DBX-DE-Assoc][Platform]
-🟥 1) [DBX-DE-Assoc][Platform] Verify workspace is UC‑enabled and attached to the intended metastore; record metastore ID and default catalog.
+Verify workspace is UC-enabled and attached to the intended metastore; record metastore ID and default catalog.

+2) 🟥 [DBX-DE-Assoc][Platform]
-🟥 2) [DBX-DE-Assoc][Platform] Create or reuse a SQL Warehouse; capture Workspace URL and HTTP Path; grant "Can Use" to the scanning identity.
+Create or reuse a SQL Warehouse; capture Workspace URL and HTTP Path; grant "Can Use" to the scanning identity.

+3) 🟥 [DBX-DE-Assoc][UC-Permissions]
-🟥 3) [DBX-DE-Assoc][UC-Permissions] Enable system tables and grant SELECT on `system.access.table_lineage` and `system.access.column_lineage` to the scanning identity.
+Enable system tables and grant SELECT on `system.access.table_lineage` and `system.access.column_lineage` to the scanning identity.

+4) 🟦 [Governance]
-🟥 4) [Governance] Create Microsoft Purview account (if missing) and Azure Key Vault; grant Purview access to read secrets in Key Vault.
+Create Microsoft Purview account (if missing) and Azure Key Vault; grant Purview access to read secrets in Key Vault.

+5) 🟦 [Governance]
-🟥 5) [Governance] Generate a Databricks PAT (or configure Managed Identity/Service Principal); store secret in Key Vault with clear naming/versioning.
+Generate a Databricks PAT (or configure Managed Identity/Service Principal); store secret in Key Vault with clear naming/versioning.

+6) 🟦 [Governance]
-🟥 6) [Governance] Register source "Azure Databricks Unity Catalog" in Purview; create/select credential; input Workspace URL + HTTP Path; toggle lineage; Test connection.
+Register source "Azure Databricks Unity Catalog" in Purview; create/select credential; input Workspace URL + HTTP Path; toggle lineage; Test connection.

+7) 🟦 [Governance]
-🟥 7) [Governance] Scope catalogs/schemas for the first scan; run on‑demand; confirm asset count and classifications appear.
+Scope catalogs/schemas for the first scan; run on-demand; confirm asset count and classifications appear.

+8) 🟥 [DBX-DE-Prof][Monitoring-Logs]
-🟥 8) [DBX-DE-Prof][Monitoring-Logs] Execute a small UC notebook/SQL that reads/writes between two tables; re‑run scan (or wait for schedule) and verify lineage graph in Purview.
+Execute a small UC notebook/SQL that reads/writes between two tables; re-run scan (or wait for schedule) and verify lineage graph in Purview.

+9) 🟦 [Workspaces]
-🟥 9) [Workspaces] If private networking is required, configure Managed vNet or self‑hosted Integration Runtime and private endpoints for Databricks/Key Vault.
+If private networking is required, configure Managed vNet or self-hosted Integration Runtime and private endpoints for Databricks/Key Vault.

+10) 🟦 [Governance]
-🟥 10) [Governance] Optional: Configure Unified Catalog Data Quality profiling/scan on one table; save results as artifacts.
+Optional: Configure Unified Catalog Data Quality profiling/scan on one table; save results as artifacts.

+11) 🟥 [DBX-DE-Prof][Monitoring-Logs]
-🟥 11) [DBX-DE-Prof][Monitoring-Logs] Document setup (identity, permissions, warehouse, HTTP Path, IR mode) and add Purview links/screenshots to evidence folder; update README.
+Document setup (identity, permissions, warehouse, HTTP Path, IR mode) and add Purview links/screenshots to evidence folder; update README.

 **Deliverables**:
 - Purview source registration with successful scan and lineage visualization.